themav/xericity-firmware/README.md

-TMK Keyboard for Apple Newton
+TMK Keyboard for Xerox DocuTech/Daybreak
 =============================
-This repository includes my Apple Newton converter project built with the [`tmk_core`](https://github.com/tmk/tmk_core) keyboard firmware library.
+This repository includes my Xerox DocuTech/Daybreak (codenamed "Xericity") converter project built with the [`tmk_core`](https://github.com/tmk/tmk_core) keyboard firmware library.

 This firmware is expected to support all of the features available to TMK protocol converters.
 If you have any issues, please open a bug.
 Additionally, comments or suggestions are welcome in the discussions tab.